 We started our lunch with two dishes, one of which is on the set price lunch menu and one which is not.

-It is perhaps not surprising that the generously portioned foie gras, pan fried and served warm with spinach, fruits coulis and wasabi and teriyaki sauce isn’t there.
+It is perhaps not surprising that the generously portioned foie gras, pan-fried and served warm with spinach, fruits coulis and wasabi and teriyaki sauce isn’t there.
 But there again, it’s not the most expensive starter and actually you COULD enjoy the beef filet tataki (normally £17.50) or the yellowtail with truffle dressing (£15), which we did enjoy.
-In fact most of the new stream sashimi dishes are there.
+In fact, most of the new stream sashimi dishes are there.

 I tried the yellowtail on my last visit to Kouzu and really enjoyed the delicate mixture of oriental flavours with a hint of truffle.
 This time, with Madeleine from Kitchen Journeys, I was keen she should try for herself (a thinly disguised excuse for self-indulgence).

 We were offered some nigiri and what Kouzu call ‘new style rolls’.
-I wanted to try o-toro, a particular cut of tuna from the belly of the fish, laced with fat and regarded as something of a delicacy, while Madeleine picked the botan ebi, a breed of prawn or shrimp favoured by sushi chefs for its soft texture which is supposed to mean it can be served raw.
-Interestingly, if you are not sure about ‘raw’, Kouzu specialise in aburi, where the fish is lightly grilled and presented almost like a rare steak.
+I wanted to try o-toro, a particular cut of tuna from the belly of the fish, laced with fat and regarded as something of a delicacy, while Madeleine picked the Botan ebi, a breed of prawn or shrimp favoured by sushi chefs for its soft texture which is supposed to mean it can be served raw.
+Interestingly, if you are not sure about ‘raw’, Kouzu specialises in aburi, where the fish is lightly grilled and presented almost like a rare steak.

 My o-toro was meltingly soft and deliciously freshly flavoured though.
-And I loved the negi hamachi rolls, filled with chopped yellowtail, avocado, spring onions and chilli miso in a sticky rice and chive wrapping.
+And I loved the negi hamachi rolls, filled with chopped yellowtail, avocado, spring onions and chilli miso in sticky rice and chive wrapping.